Ginger Turmeric Lemonade Recipe

 This post may contain affiliate links.
 Read our disclosure policy.

-Fresh ginger turmeric lemonade recipe made with whole foods: fresh ginger and turmeric root and a touch of black peppercorns to boost the absorption of curcumin and stimulate the taste buds.
+Fresh ginger turmeric lemonade recipe made with whole foods: fresh ginger and turmeric root and a touch of black peppercorns to boost the absorption of cur cumin and stimulate the taste buds.

 This homemade turmeric lemonade is as wholesome as it gets.
 I used whole peeled lemons, fresh turmeric and ginger roots, plus a pinch of whole Malabar peppercorns.
-Yes you guys, I added black pepper to the lemonade and I promise you won’t even know it’s there.
+Yes you guys, I added black pepper to lemonade and I promise you won’t even know it’s there.

 I’ve experimented with a few variations of this recipe and finally decided this is the best way to make it and get the most benefits.

-Turmeric Lemonade Benefits:
+Turmeric Lemonade Benefits

 • Anti-inflammatory properties